Football in Belgium: Women's football

 Both the Belgian FA and several regional amateur football leagues run a league for women.
 The league operated by the Belgian FA consists of three nationwide levels, with several levels per province below.
 The Belgian FA started to organise women's football in the early seventies, due to the UEFA obligating every member FA to organise leagues for women as well as for men.
 In the beginning the Belgian FA discouraged women to play football and advised them to opt for sports such as volleyball.
 The first season only existing clubs (with male teams) could enrol a female team in the league.
 As popularity of women's football grew and more and more teams wanted to play in the league, the Belgian FA dropped the above rule and accepted new clubs to affiliate who only focussed on ladies' football.
 These clubs are assigned matricule numbers just like any other club, and meanwhile women's football is fully integrated in the Belgian football structure.
 However, the league is not professional as yet (only a few female players have been full-time professionals) and the national team is amongst the weaker teams in Europe due to other countries such as Germany, Norway, Sweden having fully professional women's leagues.
 Clubs who have been successful in past or present in Belgian women's football include Brussels Dames '71 (currently the women's team of Anderlecht), Rapide Wezemaal, Astro Begijnendijk, Eva's Kumtich, Sinaai Girls, Standard Fémina Liège, Dames Eendracht Aalst (previously tied to the club KSC Eendracht Aalst which was also successful in men's football).

 In the early 2010s, plans existed to develop a new super league where existing clubs with professional men's teams would enroll a women's team.
 Eventually, the Belgian and Dutch FAs launched a joint top-level league, the BeNe League, in 2012.
 Before the launch of this league, several famous clubs had created women's teams, such as Club Brugge, Lierse SK, Germinal Beerschot Antwerpen, and St-Truidense VV.
 After the 2014–15 season, the two countries chose to disband the BeNe League and relaunch their own national top flights; the Dutch revived their women's Eredivisie, while Belgium chose instead to create a totally new top flight, the Super League.

 Largest Belgian football stadiums

+Stadiums with a capacity of 20,000 or higher are included.